chun-eric/socautomation/README.md

 Let's break it down into simple steps.
 There are a total of 9 steps.

-- [1] From a Windows 10 Client (Wazuh Agent) send events to the Internet
+- [1] From a Windows 10 Client (Wazuh Agent) send events to the Wazuh Manager
 - [2] A Wazuh Manager will receive these events from the Internet
 - [3] Alerts will be sent from the Wazuh Manager to Shuffle
 - [4] Shuffle will send these alerts to the Internet to enrich the Indicators of Compromise (IOC) and receive it back